5 Best Practices to Train Vet Techs

 To incentivize training and reflect the added value credentialed veterinary technicians bring, practices should increase pay accordingly.

-On the other hand, some veterinary hospitals are making positive changes to payment structures.
-Banfield raised the pay for all college trained credentialed vet techs within their system.
 Any tech’s rate of pay is directly influenced by their level of training.
+Vicki advises that seeking out a bachelor’s degree in veterinary technology allows students in this field to “get to the next level or get into management.”
 This structure encourages all veterinary technicians to enroll in an AVMA-accredited veterinary technician training college.
 The resulting increase in quality of care is so great that they’ve started offering vet tech appointments.
 These appointments are less expensive for clients and allow the vet tech to operate at the top of their license, saving time and money for the practice.

 5. Help them earn a vet tech degree.